lbhoe/lbhoe.github.io/_posts/2023-10-27-challenge-of-wits-2023.md

 Therefore, the lowest cost is 181.66905 (5dp).

-Round off to 1 decimal place means answer is `181.7`.
+Round to 1 decimal place means answer is `181.7`.